 - Coins were first used in China over 2,500 years ago.

 - The U.S. Mint produces more than 20 million coins a day.

-If you found these cool and interesting facts about money useful, please share them on social media!
+I hope you found these cool and interesting facts about money useful.
+If you found them helpful and fun to learn about, please share them on social media!
+Thanks for reading!